department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/conversation-guide.md

 I have a few questions before we finish up:

-  - What words would you use when searching for vaccination-related services?
+  - What words would you use when searching for vaccination-related services on the VA.gov website?
-  - What words do you use when searching - such as vaccine/vaccination vs immunization vs shot?
+  - What words do you use when searching - such as vaccine/vaccination vs immunization vs shot on the VA.gov website?
   - Would you search for Flu or influenza?
   - Would you search for Coronavirus vs COVID
 - Does the expectation change based on the type of vaccination?